Lrich7/AZ-900-Azure-Fundamentals-/notes/day-01-cloud-concepts.md

 * Complete control over resources and security.
 * Data NOT collocated with other tenants.
-* Hosted on-premises or in dedicated Datacenter
+* Hosted on-premises or in dedicated Datacenter.
-* Greater Cost, fewer benefits of the Public Cloud
+* Greater Cost, fewer benefits of the Public Cloud.
-* Natural evolution from tradtional Datacenter
+* Natural evolution from tradtional Datacenter.
-* **MANAGED BY:** You or Third Party
+* **MANAGED BY:** You or Third Party.
 * **SINGLE ORG**

 <br>